microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 - support for localization in code (translations need not be provided)
 - tests for added / changed functionality

+## Working with Git

+It is a good idea to fork the `responsible-ai-toolbox` repo and work inside your own fork so that the main repo does not have to deal with so many branches and commits.

+### First Time Setup

+- Click on the `Fork` button in the top right corner of the [`responsible-ai-toolbox` repo.](https://github.com/microsoft/responsible-ai-toolbox) to create a fork.
+- Clone your forked repo to your local machine.
+Git will refer to your forked repo as `origin`.
+- Run `git remote add upstream https://github.com/microsoft/responsible-ai-toolbox.git` to register the upstream repo as `upstream`.

+To pull the latest changes from the `main` branch in the upstream repo to your branch:

+### Merging latest changes into your branch

+Follow this part only when your branch has become stale and would like to pull the latest changes into your branch.

+1. First, add and commit your changes if you have any.
+2. Run `git clean -fdx` to remove all untracked files.
+Note that this will remove all untracked files including node modules, but it ensures that you have a working build.
+3. Fetch the upstream repo changes with `git fetch upstream`.
+4. Merge the changes from `upstream/main` into your branch with `git merge upstream/main`.
+Fix any merge conflicts that may occur.
+5. Run `yarn install` to install the dependencies.
+6. Feel free to push your changes and latest changes to your remote branch with `git push`.
+7. Continue iterating.

 ## Development process

 First ensure you have